 A limitation of this measure of correlation is that it only produces valid results where the input variables are normally distributed, i.e. in this case where the lists of mean-deviation frequencies are normally distributed.
 Therefore, we need to test the data.
 A simple way of checking the distribution (in Excel) is to use the SKEW and KURT functions on each list of mean-distribution frequencies.
 SKEW determines how symmetrical the values are about their mean (which in this case is zero), and KURT measures the excess kurtosis, which is how high the central peak in the data is in comparison to the shape of a normal distribution (which has a kurtosis of 3).

 When using all of the 807 words in the HHBC data, most of the lists of mean-distribution frequencies are significantly non-normal, with positive skewness, and very high kurtosis values.
 In the main this is due to the large number of small negative mean-deviation values, caused in turn by many HHBC categories having none of the low frequency words.
 However, the more of the lower frequency words that are excluded, the closer the lists of frequencies get to having normal distributions, until with just the 29 most frequent words all the lists are acceptably close to normal.
 At the same time this reduction in the words used has ‘sharpened’ the results, without altering the ‘sense’ of the correlations.
-However, reducing the number of words still further adversely affects both the data distribution and the sense of the correlations, so in the results shown below it should be assumed (unless otherwise specified) that the correlation values are based on just the 29 most frequent words in the HHBC data.
+However, reducing the number of words still further adversely affects both the data distribution and the sense of the correlations, so in the results discussed on the next page (Stylometric - Synoptic Results) it should be assumed (unless otherwise specified) that the correlation values are based on just the 29 most frequent words in the HHBC data.